Henrique Frade

-Henrique Frade (3 August 1934 in Formiga, Minas Gerais – 15 May 2004 in Rio de Janeiro, Brazil) was an association football striker.
+Henrique Frade (3 August 1934 – 15 May 2004) was a Brazilian football striker.

 Third high scorer in Flamengo's history with 214 goals, Henrique won the 1961 Rio São Paulo Tournament and had 402 appearances for the club between 1954 and 1963.

 He also played for Nacional Montevideo, Portuguesa-SP and Atlético Mineiro.

 Despite having several caps for Brazil during 1956 and 1957, Henrique was not selected to the 1958 FIFA World Cup due to a sprained foot.
 Instead, he saw Palmeiras' Mazzola joining his Flamengo's teammates Joel, Moacir, Dida and Zagallo.

 He had appearances for Brazil national team between 1951 and 1961.